Road trippin’ in Georgia

 The view of the Gergheti Trinity Church

-My highlights of Georgia – best enjoyed as a road trip, the Upper Caucasus are a beautiful and unique mountain range, hiking, the cuisine, local bakeries and the fruits, especially the peaches.
+My highlights of Georgia – best enjoyed as a road trip, the Upper Caucasus are a beautiful and unique mountain range, hiking, the cuisine, local bakeries and fresh seasonal fruits.

 Juicy, scrumptious peaches are in season in September